Home / Kid's Health / Toxic shock syndrome symptoms and treatments

 • Oxygen to help with breathing.

-• Medicine to help control blood pressure.
+• Medicine to help increase blood pressure.

 For toxic shock syndrome help, talk to a Marshfield Clinic Health System provider.